tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/2_Programming with JavaScript/README.md

 - 2.1_Bugs and errors
 - 2.2_Try catch blocks
-- 2.3_Syntax, logical and runtime errors
-- 2.4_Undefined, null and empty values
+- 2.3_Undefined, null and empty values
-- 2.5_Exercise: Error prevention
-- 2.6_Self review: Error prevention
-- 2.7_Exercise: Defensive programming
-- 2.8_Self review: Defensive programming
-- 2.9_Knowledge check: Error handling
-- 2.10_Module summary: The Building Blocks of a Program
-- 2.11_Module quiz: The Building Blocks of a Program
+- 2.4_Module summary- The Building Blocks of a Program
-- 2.12_Additional resources

 ## Week 3: Programming Paradigms
 This module is about functional programming and the object oriented programming paradigm.
 You will learn what scope is in JavaScript.
 You'll explore the differences between var, let and const.
 And you'll learn how to use classes and inheritance in object oriented programming.
 Additionally, you'll explore how to use write JavaScript using modern features like spread and rest.
 You will build code that can manipulate the DOM and handle events.
 And you will use JSON in JavaScript.